-Here is summary of the steps in the first phase Provisonal to PCT in PDF.
+Here is a summary of the steps in the first phase Provisonal to PCT in PDF.
 The text (without graphics) follows below.

 Provisional Patent to PCT

-Provisional Patent Applications.
+Provisional Patent Application.
 Generally, a provisional application should be filed as soon as possible.
 Delay creates risk – risk of disclosure, other inventors, and competing applications.
 File before any disclosure; do not wait 12 months from the time you first disclose the invention to file – while you may still be able to apply for a patent in Canada and the United States, disclosure is fatal to patent rights in the majority of countries of the world.

 A provisional patent application is precisely that.
 It is provisional.
 It will expire in 12 months.
 It is never examined and never published.
 You must replace it with a full patent application within a year or lose your priority date.